nowuhlsh/momentum-strategy-backtest/README.md

 To provide a comparison for the strategy, an equally weighted benchmark is constructed.
 The benchmark just assigns equal weights to each eligible stock at that rebalancing, giving a baseline for whether the selected stocks generate meaningful returns.

 ### Transaction Costs
 Transaction costs are incorporated to make the backtest more representative of a realistic strategy, especially for a momentum strategy where there is a high turnover each month.
-Research informed the assumption of a **0.5 Stamp Duty Reserve Tax (SDRT) on purchases** with **no cost associated with selling a stock**.
+Research informed the assumption of a **50 bps Stamp Duty Reserve Tax (SDRT) on purchases** with **no cost associated with selling a stock**.

 Turnover at each rebalancing was calculated using the signals matrix.
 The sum of the absolute values of the row vector formed by the subtraction of row \(t-1\) and \(t\) gives the number of turnovers.
 As there is a constant number of stocks in the portfolio, it is apparent that every sale demands a purchase.
 Therefore the number of purchases is equal to half the turnover.
 Note that the first month of the backtest demands *N* purchases.